 3. Charitable Donation

-Donors are required to donate €10,000 to a Maltese registered non-governmental organization.
+Donors must donate €10,000 to a Maltese-registered non-governmental organization.

 Due Diligence and Eligibility for Malta Passport by Investment Applicants